eldoy/susana/README.md

 halt json(errors) if e.any?
 ```

 The filters work in the same way, and are intended for redirecting, setup or access control.
+They are usually run before the validations.

 ### Assets
 Your assets live in `app/assets` and are served by our [asset middleware](https://github.com/fugroup/asset).
 This asset manager compresses your CSS and Javascript in production, and makes sure your images are served fast as well.